 Book an appointment for the return of The Black Santa Experience at The Hayti Heritage Center where a visit with a Santa of color from Santas Just Like Me and professional photography make a holiday to remember.

 Delight in African American Dance Ensemble’s 37th annual celebration of Kwanzaafest on January 1 with performances promoting the traditions of African and African American dance and music to the broad community.

 If the weather outside is frightful, enjoy Durham accommodations.
 They're delightful!

 Cozy up at some of Durham’s lodging properties and leave the cold outside.

 Enjoy museum displays at 21c Museum Hotel, warm up with beverages and sweet treats at the Washington Duke Inn & Golf Club, or splash around at an indoor pool at one of several hotels near The Streets at Southpoint after holiday shopping.

 Celebrate the holiday season on The Patio at Unscripted!
-Escape to their winter wonderland and enjoy views of downtown Durham, weekly entertainment and signature bites and libations.
+Escape to their winter wonderland, complete with igloos, and enjoy views of downtown Durham, weekly entertainment and signature bites and libations.